DannySom/Configuring-Active-directory/README.md

 </p>
 <p>
 I deployed DC-1 VM which is going to be the domain controller in the Active Directory lab. </p>
-This domain controller manages user accounts, authentication, and security policies for the network domain. </p>In this setup, DC-1 will also act as the DNS server, which is essential for your client VM (Client-1) to find and join the domain.
+This domain controller manages user accounts, authentication, and security policies for the network domain. </p>In this setup, DC-1 will also act as the DNS server, which is essential for my client VM (Client-1) to find and join the domain.
 </p>
 <br />